lkachury/School_District_Analysis/README.md

 The full Jupyter Notebook can be referenced here: https://github.com/lkachury/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb

 The loc method was utilized to select all the reading and math scores for the ninth graders in Thomas High school and replace those values with Nans:

 ![nan](https://user-images.githubusercontent.com/108038989/181342241-60c56433-fdb5-494f-a62a-200fb03d79ed.png)

-The DataFrames below display the results before and after replacing the Thomas High School ninth grade math and reading scores with NaNs values.

 ### 1. How is the district summary affected?